SoK: The Pitfalls of Deep Reinforcement Learning for Cybersecurity: Case Study Environments

 \textbf{Autonomous Cyber Defense} For our experiments in \ac{ACD}, we use the MiniCAGE~\cite{emerson_cyborg_2024} environment, which replicates and extends the network defense task proposed in the CAGE 2 challenge~\cite{cage_cyborg_2023}, used in a number of subsequent works~\cite{foleyCAGEI22,bates2023reward,bates2025less,applebaum_bridging_2022}.
 The enterprise network to be defended comprises 13 hosts across three subnets: a user subnet (5 hosts), an enterprise subnet (3 hosts plus 1 defender host), and an operational subnet (4 hosts including a critical server).
 The defensive (blue) agent must prevent an attacker (red) from reaching the critical server.
 MiniCAGE contains two attacker strategies: the B-Line attacker proceeds directly through the network to compromise the critical server as quickly as possible, while the Meander attacker attempts to compromise the entire network while en route to the critical server.
 Using this well established domain we ablate training procedures (Section~\ref{sec:TrainingCaseStudy}) and deployment assumptions (Section~\ref{sec:DeployingCaseStudy}), to show how they can degrade performance.

-\textbf{Adversarial Malware Creation} We implement the malware detection and adversarial training environment AutoRobust~\cite{tsingenopoulos2024train} using publicly available data.\footnote{\url{https://www.kaggle.com/datasets/greimas/malware-and-goodware-dynamic-analysis-reports}} The goal of the agent in this environment is, given a correctly classified malware, to cross the decision boundary by adding or editing entries of the dynamic analysis report, while preserving its correctness.
-Using this environment, we disentangle the performance contributions of state-action space design from the learned policy under both fully and partially observable settings.
+\textbf{Adversarial Malware Creation} We implement the malware detection and adversarial training environment AutoRobust~\cite{tsingenopoulos2024train} using publicly available data.\footnote{\url{https://www.kaggle.com/datasets/greimas/malware-and-goodware-dynamic-analysis-reports}} In this environment, the agent is presented with a detected malware sample, and must transform it so that it is misclassified.
+Rather than modifying the executable, the agent operates on a structured behavioral representation extracted from sandbox execution, consisting of system interactions such as file accesses, registry modifications, executed commands, and API usage.
+At each step, the agent edits or adds report entries to cross the decision boundary while maintaining a plausible behavioral trace.
+Using this environment, we disentangle the performance contributions of state/action space design from the learned policy, under both fully and partially observable settings.
 (Section~\ref{sec:EvaluatingCaseStudy}).

 \textbf{Web Security Testing} We consider two payload generation environments: Link~\cite{lee2022link} for Cross Site Scripting (XSS) and \sqirl~\cite{al2023sqirl} for SQL injection.
 The Link DRL agent uses a hand-crafted state-action space to iteratively build XSS payloads.
 We retrain Link on WAVSEP, a collection of deliberately vulnerable web-applications, following the settings from the original work.
 WAVSEP contains 32 XSS vulnerabilities and is used by Lee \etal~\cite{lee2022link}.
 We show the importance of environment modeling pitfalls by removing: the misaligned and partial observable states (Section~\ref{ModelingCaseStudy}).
 The \sqirl\ DRL agent uses embeddings of SQL payloads, and statements to handle a dynamic action space, to generate payloads.
 We retrain \sqirl\ on its training benchmark, the \textsc{Smb}, which includes 20 training samples, and 10 testing samples (including 5 reproduced CVEs), following the original training and settings of the work.
 We show the effect of environment complexity by training \sqirl\ with and without experience bypassing sanitization; we then test them with both sanitized and unsanitized vulnerabilities (Section~\ref{sec:EvaluatingCaseStudy}).